-The family dynamic complicates the whole transition because of the relationships and emotions involved.
-Most people are not comfortable discussing topics such as aging, death, and financial affairs.
+Succession planning should be a priority for any family business, especially as the owner approaches the retirement age.
+At Jones, Savarese, Harrington & Company, we know this can be a delicate topic.
+The family dynamic often complicates the whole transition because relationships and emotions are involved.
+Many people are also uncomfortable discussing topics such as aging, death, and financial affairs.

-Comfortable or not, succession planning should be a priority for any family business.
-More than seven out of ten family-owned businesses fail to survive the transition from founder to second generation, typically falling prey either to estate taxes or family discord – or both.
+Our advisors simply want to see your business succeed while you enjoy retirement.
+Let’s put this into perspective.
+More than seven out of 10 family-owned businesses fail to survive the transition from founder to second generation.
+These businesses typically fall prey to estate taxes or family discord– or both.

 Developing and implementing a well-designed succession plan is essential to the survival of a family business from one generation to the next.
-Jones Sager and Company is more than just a public accounting firm; we are a trusted partner who can help your company navigate all the details of succession planning with our vast financial, small business and tax accounting expertise.
+Jones, Savarese, Harrington & Company is more than just a public accounting firm.
+We are a trusted financial advisor who can help your company navigate all the details of succession planning with our vast financial, small business and tax accounting expertise.

-We help you with these key issues –
+We can help you find answers to these key questions:

 - Business Valuation